 5. Show the buyers what you want them to see

 Do you have an odd room that doesn’t really have an obvious function?
 Do you have an unused sunroom?
-By staging properly, you can help show the buyer what they can use that space for!
+By staging the space properly, you can help show the buyer what they can use that space for!

-A few extra House Staging tips…
+A few extra Staging your house to sell tips…

-Staging Tip 1: I know everyone always says removal all personal items from your home is important.
+I know everyone always says removal all personal items from your home is important.
 I’m still up for debate on this.
 I don’t think your home needs to look sterile of all personality or every single family photo needs to come down.

 I think this maybe could apply if you have the entire mantel covered in family photos.
 Maybe select just two or three to keep up on display.
 Or maybe if you are obsessed with collections and all your shelves are full of your favorite collections… possibly removing some of these might be a wise idea.